mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

      call the all-in-one mode used for running on a single node.
      Symbols and line styles are as with all the related figures above.

-The fundamental difference to note in this run mode is all four of the required mspass "roles" (:code:`scheduler, worker, db, frontend`) are run in the same container.
-All the previous examples used used multiple containers with only one "role" per container.
+The fundamental difference to note in this run mode is that all four of the required mspass "roles" (:code:`scheduler, worker, db, frontend`) are run in the same container.
+All the previous examples used multiple containers with only one "role" per container instance.
 We emphasize either choice (one role per container or multiple roles per container instance) is an implementation detail.
 The single container mode is more straightforward for a desktop.
 Multiple containers are more appropriate for clusters to make the configuration more generic.
+When you see docker/singularity containers as being "lightweight" part of what that means is that multiple instances can be run on the same node with minimal performance impact.

 A final point about this configuration is that by default both dask and spark will define the number of process devoted to workers to be the number of